 The bills were referred to three committees in each chamber.
 The Senate bill passed in its second committee on March 25 as amended.
-The House bill was passed as amended in Intergovernmental Affairs Subcommittee on March 19.
+It did not make the April 22 agenda for Fiscal Policy, and that committee is not currently scheduled to meet again, though that could change.
+The House bill was amended and passed its last committee on April 16 and will be heard on the House floor on April 23.
+These bills are still in play.